 – Requires feeding tubes or IV fluids

 Private and shared living units must be at least 80 square feet.
 Every floor needs a bathroom for both genders, with a bathtub or shower for every 12 residents and a toilet and sink for every six residents.
 Any residence housing people with dementia must have security controls on all entrances and exits (in case of wandering) and a secure outdoor exercise pathway.
+Other design elements that are good for people with dementia are not required by regulations in Mississippi, unlike in other states, so you’ll want to thoroughly investigate the spaces to be sure your loved one will be comfortable there.
+Look for soft paint colors on the walls, easily navigated areas, and, for people with advanced dementia, hallways that run circular so your loved one can walk without encountering a dead end.

 A nurse must be present at all times, and two other staffers must also always be on duty.
 Three hours of nursing care is required to be available to every resident per 24 hours.
 Also, a licensed social worker, professional counselor, or therapist must be available at least eight hours every month to provide services to residents with dementia and their families.
 Orientation for new employees must be dementia-specific.
 In-service training must be held at least quarterly.
 Staffing ratios are as follows: